phatt-23/POS-Obsidian/POS/Addresses and Addressing.md

 - well known services (0 - 1023)
 - other registered applications (1024 - 4096)
 - other ports are client ports often assigned by the OS to the application
-- *NOTE: both destination and source port are used to identify the flow*
+- *NOTE: both destination and source port are used to identify the flow (both are required in the TCP and UDP headers)*